Greek–Romanian Non-Aggression and Arbitration Pact: Background

 In November, the Romanian government allocated funding for the creation of armed Aromanian bands in Macedonia, and in a parallel move closed numerous Greek schools in the country.
 In February 1906, six leading members of the Greek community were expelled from the country, citing their alleged funding of Greek bands in Macedonia.
 In July 1906, the Greek government officially cut diplomatic relations with Romania.
 In 1911, Greek prime minister Eleftherios Venizelos used the occasion of the Italo-Turkish War to improve relations with Bulgaria and Romania, restoring diplomatic relations with the latter.
 The Balkan League, which included Bulgaria and Greece, defeated the Ottomans in the First Balkan War.
 The League broke at the conclusion of the war, with the former participants and Romania soundly defeating Bulgaria in the Second Balkan War.
 At the Treaty of Bucharest (1913), Romania supported Greek claims to Kavala, whereas Venizelos granted concessions to the Aromanians.
-The Aromanian Question, which had already lost steam due to Romanian gains in north Bulgaria came to a conclusion.
 The Greco–Romanian alliance was further solidified during World War I when both countries sided with the Triple Entente.